Userpilot is an amazing product. It is basically a user onboarding software that helps you with both customer onboarding and employee onboarding.

 Founded in 2013, Appcues is a digital adoption platform and also a pioneer of the industry.

-Compared to Userpilot and other alternatives, Appcues is much more advanced in its features and more capable.
-With Appcues, you can create checklists, interactive walkthroughs, NPS surveys, and tooltips to improve your in-app UX.
+Compared to Userpilot and other alternatives, Appcues is much more advanced in its range of features and more capable.
+With Appcues, you can create checklists, interactive user guides and walkthroughs, and Appcues NPS surveys, as well as tooltips to improve your in-app UX.

 However, compared to its competitors, Appcues has 2 significant downsides: